MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ## Lab scenario

 Your organization needs to be able to limit user access to its internal applications.
-You must deploy an Azure Active Directory conditional access policy.
+You must deploy an Microsoft Entra conditional access policy.

 **Note** - For Conditional Access Policies, you can turn off Security Defaults, the key points to remember are from the training.
 Additional information on Security defaults can be found at this link: <https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults>